Jurband, Nur

-Jurband (جوربند) (Note: Also romanized as Jūrband; also known as Jorband) is a village in Natel-e Restaq Rural District of Chamestan District, Nur County, Mazandaran province, Iran.
+Jurband (جوربند) (Note: Also romanized as Jūrband; also known as Jorband) is a village in Natel-e Restaq Rural District of Chamestan District in Nur County, Mazandaran province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 1,870 in 537 households.
 The following census in 2011 counted 1,911 people in 598 households.
-The 2016 census measured the population of the village as 1,911 people in 626 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 1,911 people in 626 households, the most populous in its rural district.